ubernaut/maintainable-device-scorecard/README.md

 if there is interest I might develop this into some kind of a wiki (which is why there is some source code in this repo)

+Ultimately it's my hope that if enough people considered these questions when making a technology purchase more manufacturers would care and we could make the world a better place through culture and demand rather than heavy handed and ill conceived regulation.

 ## questions:

 Is there an open or available API with documentation for end user use?